Erick-SN/ArrayMethods/Readme.md

 # Array Methods in JavaScript

-This project is intended to explain the array methods in JavaScript, which includes map, filter and reduce.
+This project is intended to explain the array methods in JavaScript.

 ## Map